isomerpages/mlaw-acd/_compliance/2-other-regulatory-requirements.md

 Regulated dealers should refer to the [content for reporting](/images/Content for Reporting_20201229 (Final).xlsx){:target="_blank"} set out by the Ministry of Law to understand the reporting requirement and ensure that the information are collected in the required format during the reporting period.

-Regulated dealers will have to submit the semi-annual returns electronically through the upcoming my Precious Stones and Precious Metals Dealer’s Portal (<i>my</i>Pal).
+Regulated dealers will have to submit the semi-annual returns electronically through the upcoming <i>my</i> Precious Stones and Precious Metals Dealer’s Portal (<i>my</i>Pal).

 Please watch this [guidance video](https://youtu.be/Jpcj4iYSOSM){:target="_blank"} to preview <i>my</i>Pal and how to submit the semi-annual returns.